conradakunga/Blog/_posts/2024-11-25-storing-common-application-settings-for-a-net-application-in-macos-osx.md

 Upon looking closer, `ApplicationData` and `LocalApplicaitonData` appear to be user specific i.e. are for a current user, factoring in whether the profile is local or [roaming](https://www.techtarget.com/searchvirtualdesktop/answer/How-does-a-roaming-user-profile-work)

-So the best option is `Common Application Data`
+So the best option is `CommonApplicationData` that maps to `/usr/share`

 You'd think this would be the end of it.